Gender in the modernisation of waste management: key lessons from fieldwork in Bhutan, Mongolia, and Nepal

 Looking at how gender norms play an important role in current waste management practices and how gender equality is influenced.

 I graduated from the Latvian University as a chemist and received training in Baltic Sea environmental engineering in Sweden.
-At GRID-Arendal, I am working on pollution issues in the natural environment, particularly in countries with emerging economies and developing countries such as Balkans, the South Caucasus and Central Asia.
+At GRID-Arendal, I am working on pollution issues in the natural environment, particularly in countries with emerging economies and developing countries such as the Balkans, the South Caucasus and Central Asia.
 My specific thematic knowledge and extensive practical experience is on environmental and cross-discipline issues such as environmental crime and security issues.
-This is complimented by a good knowledge of the geopolitical situation in selected regions, including political limitations and cultural sensitivities.
+This is complemented by a good knowledge of the geopolitical situation in selected regions, including political limitations and cultural sensitivities.